1994–95 UEFA Champions League: Group stage

 Ten of the sixteen participating teams made their UEFA Champions League group stage debut: AEK Athens, Ajax, Bayern Munich, Benfica, Casino Salzburg, Dynamo Kyiv, Hajduk Split, Manchester United, Paris Saint-Germain and Steaua București.
 Two of these teams, Benfica and Dynamo Kyiv, had previously contested the 1991–92 European Cup group stage.
+Casino Salzburg, Hajduk Split, Manchester United and Steaua București were the first teams to qualify for group stage from Austria, Croatia, England and Romania respectively.

-Casino, Hajduk, Manchester United and Steaua were the first teams to qualify for group stage from Austria, Croatia, England and Romania respectively.
+It was also the last edition of the Champions League that saw teams in the group stage awarded two points for each win, with one point awarded for each draw.